Killing of Sharon Lopatka: Background

 In addition to her advertising and psychic reading business, Lopatka marketed pornographic content, using the alias Nancy Carlson, which depicted women who were unconscious from being drugged, hypnotized or chloroformed engaging in sex acts with each other.
 She sold her undergarments, an advertisement for them reading, "Is there anyone out there interested in buying my worn panties..."
 She also used the Internet to fulfill her own sexual desires that were often considered irregular to society.
 Lopatka used other pseudonyms and personas when using pornographic chat rooms of sites like fetishfeet.com and sexbondage.com that had members with fetishes such as necrophilia, bondage and sadomasochism.
 More than 50 messages that showed her sexual desire of being tortured to death were discovered by The News & Observer.
 Lopatka's character of Carlson, who was a disciplinarian dominatrix pornographic movie actress who weighed 300 pounds, was one of the pseudonyms she used for the chats.
 This alarmed a sex workers' rights activist named Tanith who tried to stop Lopatka's behavior.
 Lopatka replied to Tanith that "I want the real thing.
 I did not ask for you preaching to me."

 Robert "Bobby" Frederick Glass worked as a computer analyst for the government of Catawba County, North Carolina, for nearly 16 years.
 His tasks included programming tax rolls and keeping track of the amount of vehicle gas consumption in the county.
 For 14 years until May 1996, Glass was married to his wife Sherri, and the couple had two daughters and one son.
-Later during the marriage, Sherri noticed her husband was spending much more time on the computer than with her.
-Wary, she logged on to his email account and found several "raw, violent and disturbing" messages that he sent using the pseudonyms Toyman and Slowhand.
+Sherri logged on to Glass's email account and found several "raw, violent and disturbing" messages that he sent using the pseudonyms Toyman and Slowhand.
 As a result, the two separated.
 Lopatka first met Glass in August 1996 while in a pornographic chat room.
-Through email, Lopatka presented her fetish of being tortured to Glass, while he sent messages about how he would fulfill her fantasy.
-Close to 900 pages of emails between the two were discovered by police during the investigation of Lopatka's death.
+Through email, Lopatka presented Glass her fetish of being tortured, while he sent messages about how he would fulfill her fantasy.
+Police discovered close to 900 pages of emails between the two during the investigation of Lopatka's death.